Jiangtong-Li/academic-homepage/content/authors/admin/_index.md

   link: https://github.com/Jiangtong-Li
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
+# - icon: cv
-  icon_pack: ai
+#   icon_pack: ai
-  link: files/CV.pdf
+#   link: files/CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "jiangtongli1997@gmail.com"
+email: "jiangtongli@tongji.edu.cn"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.